-nissan_leaf component offers integration with the NissanConnect EV cloud service.
+nissan_leaf integration offers integration with the NissanConnect EV cloud service.
 NissanConnect EV was previously known as Nissan Carwings.
 It offers:

 - sensors for the battery status, range and charging status